Questions to ask your app development company:

 Defining success: Using success metrics & KPI's

-When it comes to measuring the success of your app; never assume that this is only done once your app is launched and live in the stores.
+When it comes to measuring the success of your app; never assume that this is only done once your app development project is launched and live in the stores.
 Success metrics and KPI’s should be set right at the beginning of your project and focus on specific areas or objectives you want to achieve.

 These are usually based on the completion of certain events like submitting contact forms or booking appointments.
 But can be more detailed and cover things things like the number of active users and in-app purchases.